Should Your Hotel Have A Blog? (Why and Why Not)

 If you’re not able to personally plan, write, edit, publish and promote blog content yourself, don't sweat it.
 Consider whether you could train colleagues in other departments to help.

 Looking externally could be an option, too.
 Try sourcing articles from local bloggers in your destination.
-Or you could always hire an expert hotel blog writer (hello, shameless plug).
+You could also make guest blogging part of your influencer marketing strategy.
+Or you could always hire an expert hotel blog writer!

 Considering the above, do you think your hotel should have a blog?
 If you’re still not sure if blogging is right for your hotel, get in touch to book a free consultation.